 A major evolution for Cycles Victoire

-When the story of Victoire has started in 2011, it was not planned to build bespoke bicycles.
+When the story of Victoire has started in 2011, building bespoke bicycles was not the initial plan.
 The first idea was to produce fixed gear steel frames with a subcontractor in France, in addition to our hubs and cogs also made in France.
 At the time, the fixed gear culture was in full swing and close to the vintage movement.
-We made the choice to create Victoire’s identity around it to minimize our youth on this market where some actors are for decades.
+We made the choice to create Victoire’s identity around it to minimize our youth on this market in which some actors have been for decades.

-Like often when you create a company, things did not go as planned, and we quickly realized that it was impossible to meet our quality needs with a classic welding company.
-So we took the decision to learn framebuilding in order to produce our frames in-house.
+As often when you create a company, things did not go as planned, and we quickly realized that it was impossible to meet our quality needs with a classic welding company.
+So we took the decision to learn framebuilding ourselves in order to produce our frames in-house.
 To finance this research and development work , we made many frames for different cycling disciplines : fixed gear of course but also Bike-Polo, road bikes, urban bicycles or MTB.
-This diversity in our creations enabled us to get a lot of experience and skills, by building bicycles always different.
+This diversity in our creations enabled us to gain a lot of experience and skills, by building bicycles always different.
 Each frame was a new challenge, designed for a new person with new needs.
-This is how we have started building bespoke bicycles.
+This is how we started the bespoke bicycles building.

-After six years and about 300 tailor-made bicycles, it is now time to affirm our beliefs with a new visual identity, that matches our vision of what a Victoire bike should be.
-Even if framebuilding is a centenarian job, our creations do not come from the past.
-We highlight new technologies, like hydraulic disc brakes or wider tires on road bikes.
-If we think they are relevant, we use the latest standards, like the T47 bottom bracket.
-The use of the latest materials is for us essential, like Columbus and Reynolds high-end stainless steel.
+After six years and about 300 tailor-made bicycles, it is now time to claim our beliefs with a new visual identity, that matches our vision of what a Victoire bike should be.
+Even though framebuilding is a centenarian job, our creations are not outdated.
+We keep on highlighting new technologies, like hydraulic disc brakes or wider tires on road bikes.
+When we think they are relevant, we use the latest standards, like the T47 bottom bracket.
+The use of the latest materials is therefore, for us, essential, such as Columbus and Reynolds high-end stainless steel.

-After several months of research, discussions, and riding, the whole Cycles Victoire team is happy to present you our new visual identity through this new website and the latest tailor-made creations we will put online in the next days.
+After several months of researches, discussions, and riding, the whole Cycles Victoire team is happy to present our new visual identity through this new website and the latest tailor-made creations we will put online in the next few days.